sergeyfrolov95/board_project/README.md

-# Imageboard written on Django framework.
+# Imageboard on Django framework.

 This imageboard approach to discuss news or other different things.
 In threads (themes to discuss) you can post comments and share pictures in messages.